Ask toddle AI

 A package must have at least one exported Component, Custom Formulas or Action before you can launch it

 Packages can still be updated after you launch them.
-Consumers will have to press the update button manually to get any new changes, this gives them a chance to test changes on a branch before going live.
-Still, keeping breaking changes to a minimum is always an important goal to keep in mind for package authors.
+Consumers must press the update button manually to get any new changes.
+This allows them to test changes on a branch before going live.
+A good rule of thumb for package authors is to keep breaking changes to a minimum.

 Using a package